-We are pleased to present to you our budget for fiscal year 2023-2024, the 34th year of operations for Columbia 9-1-1 Communications District.
-In preparing this budget, consideration was given to the expressed wishes of the public, user agencies, other public service organizations the District serves; staff recommendations, auditor comments, prior year budget reviewers' suggestions and governing board members' representation of their individual and collective constituencies.
+We are pleased to present to you our budget proposal for fiscal year 2024-2025, the 35th year of operations for Columbia 9-1-1 Communications District.
+In preparing this proposal, consideration was given to the expressed wishes of the public, user agencies, other public service organizations the District serves; staff recommendations, auditor comments, prior year budget reviewers' suggestions and governing board members' representation of their individual and collective constituencies.

-This budget is prepared utilizing funds received from the permanent property tax rate, 5-year local option levy and the State of Oregon 9-1-1 Excise tax funds.
-The District successfully passed its most recent renewal of its local option levy on May 21, 2019.
-This year's budget is the fifth and final year of receipt of that levy.
-The District will seek the renewal of a new 5-year levy during this coming fiscal year.
+This budget proposal is prepared utilizing funds received from the permanent property tax rate, five-year Local Option Levy and the State of Oregon 9-1-1 Excise tax funds.
+A measure renewing the five-year Local Option tax is being submitted to the electors of the District this May.
+This is the first year of receipt of that levy if it is approved by voters.
 Columbia County voters have approved five consecutive levies, each for a period of five years.

-In compliance with the State of Oregon local budget law, this annual budget for the Columbia 9-1-1 Communications District for the fiscal year beginning July 1, 2023 and ending June 30, 2024 is presented for your consideration, approval and adoption in a public meeting and is balanced between total projected resources and requirements.
+In compliance with the State of Oregon local budget law, this annual budget for the Columbia 9-1-1 Communications District for the fiscal year beginning July 1, 2024 and ending June 30, 2025 is presented for your consideration, approval and adoption in a public meeting and is balanced between total projected resources and requirements.
 As prepared and submitted the annual budget is intended to serve as:

 - 1. A financial plan for the next fiscal year outlining forecasted expenditure requirements and proposed means for financing these requirements. - 2.
-An operational plan for the use and deployment of personnel, materials and services and other resources during the 2023-2024 fiscal year. - 3.
+An operational plan for the use and deployment of personnel, materials and services and other resources during the 2024-2025 fiscal year. - 3.
 An active financial guide to implement District goals and objectives. - 4.
 A communications device.